-Join our discovery of Western Australia’s Coral coast on board Coral Discoverer, and explore the extraordinary marine environment, historic islands, and striking coastline.
+Join our 12 night discovery of Western Australia’s Coral coast on board Coral Discoverer, and explore the extraordinary marine environment, historic islands, and striking coastline.
 Departing Broome, we will visit the spectacular Rowley Shoals Marine Park, the Dampier Archipelago and the Montebello Islands.
 Our voyage will culminate with a visit to Ningaloo Reef, home to vibrant marine life both large and small.
 Our marine experts and guides will lead our discovery of the untouched atolls, mega marine fauna and rare bird species that are found in this pristine coastal habitat.

 > Snorkel and dive the pristine and rarely visited Rowley Shoals, accompanied by our on board Marine Biologist